I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rilapitypes/ne-rilapitypes-rilnetworkcodeparammask.md

 ## -description
-<p>This topic supports the Windows driver infrastructure and is not intended to be used directly from your code. </p>
+This topic supports the Windows driver infrastructure and is not intended to be used directly from your code.

 ## -syntax